odinuv/web/en/apv/articles/database-systems/index.md

 one true master version.
 All applications then connect to single database.
 This does not need to be physically a single machine, but logically it must be one point of (write) access.

-A centralized Database system ensures that all data are stored and managed on one place.
+A centralized Database system ensures that all data are stored and managed in one place.
 The physical data files have set structure, hidden to outside world.
 The database system ensures that data may be accessed only using the database system interface and that the structure of the database is maintained.
 Apart from that the database system takes care of